wmkouw/tcpr/README.md

 # Target contrastive pessimistic risk

-This repository contains experiments and MATLAB code accompanying the paper:
+This repository contains code of experiments in the paper:

 "Target contrastive pessimistic risk for robust domain adaptation"

 which is currently under review.

+This repository archives the implementations used to execute the experiments in the paper.
+For an up-to-date, easy-to-use implementation of TCPR, please refer to [libTLDA](https://github.com/wmkouw/libTLDA).

 ## Installation

-Installation instructions will follow soon.

-## Contains

-- __experiment-*__ contains scripts for running experiments reported in the paper.
-- __data__ contains a script for obtaining and processing data used in the paper.
-- __util__ contains utility functions and algorithms.

-## Dependencies:
+Installation consists of downloading and adding to your path the following two packages:

 - Junfeng Wens's Robust Covariate Shift Adjustment: https://webdocs.cs.ualberta.ca/~jwen4/codes/RobustLearning.zip
-- Xiaojing Ye's projection function: http://ufdc.ufl.edu/IR00000353/
 - Mark Schmidt's minFunc: http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html

+## Usage

+Each folder marked __experiment\*__, contains a script starting with __run_exp\*__.
+It calls a function that contains experimental parameters, such as which classifiers to test and how long to run the optimization procedure, and runs the experiment based on these.
+There are two types of experiments, one involving sample selection bias (abbreviated __\_ssb__) and one involving domain adaptation (abbreviated __\_da__).

+Results will be stored in a new folder.
+These can be gathered and printed by using the function __gather_exp\*__.

+### Contact

+Questions, bugs, and general feedback can be submitted to the [issues tracker](https://github.com/wmkouw/tcpr/issues).